webiny/github-actions-wac/README.md

 ## Why Create GitHub Actions via Code?

-Creating GitHub Actions workflows has a couple of benefits:
+Creating GitHub Actions workflows via (TypeScript) code has a couple of benefits:

 - if you don't like YAML in general, then this might be a more favorable approach
 - type safety - the mentioned `npx github-actions-wac build` CLI command will throw TypeScript errors if something is wrong